njbannister15/RuvonInference/docs/part4-article.md

 Part 4's HTTP server transforms our project from a **proof of concept** to a **product demo**.
 Investors can:

 1. **See it working** - Real HTTP endpoints they can test
-2. **Experience streaming** - Token-by-token generation feels responsive
+2. **Experience queuing** - Professional request handling and tracking
 3. **Understand scale** - Multiple concurrent requests (though we'll optimize this in Week 2)
 4. **Imagine integration** - OpenAI-compatible API means easy adoption